Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 Sora opened his mouth, started to say something, and promptly thought better of it.
 "You know what?
 Nooooot worth it."
-He chucked some clothes into one of the boxes he had already set up with duct tape he'd unearthed from beneath the kitchen sink.
+He chucked some clothes into one of the boxes he had already set up with the duct tape he'd unearthed from beneath the kitchen sink.
 For unknown reasons, they didn't seem to have any packing tape.

 "What isn't?"
-If Tidus had been a puppy, his ears would have been sticking up, and his tail wagging freely behind him.
+If Tidus had been a puppy, his ears would have been sticking up, his tail wagging freely behind him.

 "You."
 Sora opened his nightstand drawer and dumped its entire contents into the box, on top of his clothes.

 "Me?"
 Sora's blond companion pointed to his chest with his thumb.
 "Por que?"